 |Chaké Kouyoumjian||Associate Dean of Graduate Studies|

 |Alma Vorst||Senior Director, University Relations Services|

 Academic Technology Committee

-The Academic Technology Committee (ATC) is to provide a forum for members of the academy to provide input and make suggestions, regarding their technology needs.
-The committee is also responsible for the determination of the annual Technology grant awardees.
+The Academic Technology Committee (ATC) is to provide a forum for members to provide input and make suggestions regarding their technology needs.
+The committee is also responsible for the determination of annual Technology grant awardees.